-AEMO implements the reliability standard over a two-year timeframe by providing a capacity reserve assessmentan estimate of expected annual USE as part of the MT PASA process, which is run at least weekly.
-This component of the broader
+AEMO implements the reliability standard over a two-year timeframe by providing an estimate of expected annual USE as part of the MT PASA process, which is run at least weekly.

-MT PASA process identifies potential capacity shortfalls known as uses probabilistic modelling to estimate the likelihood and magnitude of USE in each half hour based on the availability that Registered Participants have offered, the expected demand estimated by AEMO, intermittent generation forecasts and estimated transmission constraints.
+MT PASA uses probabilistic modelling to estimate the likelihood and magnitude of USE in each half hour based on the availability that Registered Participants have offered, the expected demand estimated by AEMO, intermittent generation forecasts and estimated transmission constraints.
 This involves using time-sequential, security-constrained optimal dispatch simulations, incorporating Monte-Carlo simulations.